Charles Saldanha, MD

-Dr. Saldanha practices in the area of Emergency Psychiatry at Alameda County Medical Center and teaches landmark cases in law and psychiatry in the fellowship in forensic psychiatry at the University of California, San Francisco.
+Dr. Saldanha practices in the area of emergency, inpatient and administrative psychiatry at Contra Costa Regional Medical Center and teaches landmark cases in law and psychiatry in the fellowship in forensic psychiatry at the University of California, San Francisco.
 His areas of interest include violence and suicide risk assessment, substance abuse, medical malpractice, and civil and criminal competencies.

 Dr. Saldanha has performed over 60 forensic psychiatric evaluations and has testified over 25 times in court proceedings and depositions.
 He has been qualified as an expert in the field of psychiatry in courts in Connecticut, California and in the Federal Jurisdiction.

 - During the fellowship year, I worked in a variety of settings where law and mental health intersect.
 I performed forensic evaluations on persons involved in both civil and criminal matters as part of the Law and Psychiatry program at Connecticut Mental Health Center.
 I treated and evaluated patients at Connecticut Valley Hospital and performed evaluations through the New Haven Office of Court Evaluations.
 I also consulted to the Federal Public Defender’s office and participated in an immigration law clinic at Yale Law School.
 The fellowship also included didactic experiences covering landmark cases in mental health law, research in forensic psychiatry, and the treatment of persons in mandated treatment and the criminal justice system.